Grading and Progress System

 If transfer credits are accepted from another institution the grades can be considered from these credits when calculating the grade point average for satisfactory academic progress.
 In addition, the transfer credits can shorten the length of the program and affect the maximum time frame of completion.

-A student that fails to achieve the required grade point average and credits during a probationary period can submit a written appeal to the Directors explaining mitigating circumstances to substantiate consideration for an extension of time for their probation period.
+A student failing to achieve the required grade point average and credits during a probationary period can submit a second written appeal to the Directors explaining mitigating circumstances to substantiate consideration for an extension of time to their probation period.
 The one time extension allowed following a probation period will be a maximum of four weeks to gain the necessary credits and grades to remain in good standing.
-The student's enrollment will be terminated if an extension of time is denied or the student fails to earn the required units during the extension period.
+The students' enrollment will be terminated if an extension of time is denied or the student fails to earn the required units during the extension period.

 A course that has been attempted with less than two-thirds percent completed becomes an Incomplete (I) on the student's appraisal and final transcript.
 A grade will replace an Incomplete if a student finishes two-thirds or more of the course by a date determined by the instructor.
 If after equaling or passing the two-thirds designation of the course and a student earns a grade below sixty percent, the Incomplete will revert to a failure grade (F).
 A course within a program that has not been attempted receives No Credit (N) on their appraisal and final transcript.